 As you can see in the video, the groomer is using Wahl clippers and supporting the dog with a harness.

-Furthermore you can see from the clippers above and from the video, snap on combs add real versatility and prove to be a huge time-saver.
+Furthermore you can see from the video, snap on combs add real versatility and prove to be a huge time-saver.

 This model comes with adjustable blade sizes: 9, 10, 15, 30 & 40

 The following video demonstrates clipping a Shih Tzu.
 How cute the doggie model is in this video.

 I particularly like that she shows how to hold the Shih Tzu’s head both for comfort and safety because around the eyes can be a tricky area to manage.

 At the beginning of the video, you can see before and after photos to inspire you.

 Snap on combs save so much time and allow you to clip to the required length such as 1/8 or an inch up to 1 inch.

 The groomer in the first video mentions that he uses the 1/2 inch blade the most.

 With different sizes in your set, you can manage a wide variety of breeds such as:

 - Shih Tzu – could use a 1/2 inch blade